AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-tools/field-organizers/create-custom-field-groups-using-the-field-organizer.md

    >[!NOTE]
    >
    >To delete a sub-group, simply click the red X next to the sub-group name.
-If there are any data values in the group, the data values will be moved to the default group of Other.
+If there are any data values in the group, the data values will be moved to the default group of [!UICONTROL Other].

 1. Highlight a data value(s) in the canvas and drag and drop the data value(s) into the appropriate sub-group.